OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 ### Exercise 2

 Download the Excel file 'rimsulfuron.csv' from [https://www.casaonofri.it/_datasets/rimsulfuron.csv](https://www.casaonofri.it/_datasets/rimsulfuron.csv).
-This is a dataset relating to a field experiment to compare 15 herbicides with 4 replicates.
-The response variables are maize yield and height.
+This is a dataset relating to a field experiment to compare 14 herbicides and two untreated checks, with 4 replicates per treatment.
+The response variables are maize yield and weed coverage.
 Describe the dataset and show the results on a barplot, including some measure of variability.
-Check whether yield correlates to height and comment on the results.
+Check whether yield correlates to weed coverage and comment on the results.

 ### Exercise 3